micmejia/bible-dump/NKJV/Philippians/Phil 2.md

 ###### 1
-Therefore if _there is_ any [^a]consolation in Christ, if any comfort of love, if any fellowship of the Spirit, if any affection and mercy,
+Therefore if _there is_ any consolation in Christ, if any comfort of love, if any fellowship of the Spirit, if any affection and mercy,

 ###### 2
 fulfill my joy by being like-minded, having the same love, _being_ of one accord, of one mind.